Ph.D. in Politics

 We are a department geared toward the publication of books, and rank fifth in the publication of books in the most recent survey of the published scholarship of political science graduate programs, normed for size of faculty.

-Above all, we are determined to produce excellent teacher-scholars, and our students have been increasingly successful in recent years, gaining jobs and post-doctoral positions at a number of research institutes, research universities and liberal arts colleges, including Dickinson College, University of New Hampshire, James Madison College, Michigan State University, the Council on Foreign Relations, Princeton University, Willamette University and the Brookings Institution.
+Above all, we are determined to produce excellent teacher-scholars, and our students have been very successful in gaining jobs and post-doctoral positions at a number of research institutes, research universities and liberal arts colleges.
+These include Dickinson College, University of New Hampshire, James Madison College, Michigan State University, the Council on Foreign Relations, Princeton University, Willamette University and the Brookings Institution.

 Why Earn an Ph.D. in Politics?

-- Academic opportunities: The Ph.D. is of course a requirement for any permanent academic position in higher education.
+- Academic opportunities: The Ph.D. is a requirement for any permanent academic position in higher education.

 - Transferable skills: The emphasis on research, writing and public speaking will give you skills that are critical for every career path.

-It is certainly possible to earn a Ph.D. at many fine institutions, but there are compelling reasons why you should consider studying at Brandeis:
+There are compelling reasons why you should consider studying at Brandeis, including:

-- First-class training: The politics program is a highly selective program that trains students in the broad field of politics.
+- First-class training: Our program is highly selective, with the mission of training students in the broad field of politics.

 - Dedicated mentoring: Brandeis is a small research university with an emphasis on small classes and genuine mentorship; each student has the opportunity to work closely with a distinguished scholar.

-- Intellectual diversity: Brandeis has an array of graduate programs that complement and overlap with the graduate program in politics, including history, Near Eastern and Judaic studies, sociology, and English and American literature.
+- Intellectual diversity: Brandeis has an array of graduate programs that complement and overlap with the graduate program in politics, including history, Near Eastern and Judaic studies, sociology, and English.

 - Career support: The Office of Career Services helps to identify opportunities, design an effective resume and prepare for interviews.